Accidents involving trucks are often complex

 - Driver Fatigue or Exhaustion; with or without OSHA violations

 - Equipment Failure

 - Unsafe turns

 - Unsecured or Improperly Loaded Truck

 - Failure to slow down in bad weather

 The truck driver’s employer or insurance company is going to want to speak with you right away in order to set themselves up to get out of it as cheaply as possible, if in fact their driver was at fault.
-You never should lie, but you also should not be giving a statement at this time at all before you have spoken to an attorney who can prepare you for what to expect and who will make sure that you are speaking to them only under the appropriate circumstances and at the appropriate time – which is not going to be in the immediate aftermath of an accident.
-If you have been hurt in an accident with a truck in the Chicago area, please call 630 250-8813 or fill out a web form to get in touch, so that you can learn your various options.
+You never should lie, but you also should not be giving a statement at this time.
+First, you should talk to an attorney who can prepare you for what to expect.
+An attorney will also ensure that a statement is made only under the appropriate circumstances and at the appropriate time.
+The right time is not going to be in the immediate aftermath of an accident.
+If you were hurt in an accident with a truck in the Chicago area, please call 630 250-8813.
+Or, fill out a web form to get in touch with us, so that you can learn your various options.